JohnAnderson777/Notes/GCSE/biology.md

 Xylem - tube of tissue from roots to leaf, carrying water and minerals from roots.
-One-way process upwards Phloem - tube of cellulose, transports water, food nutrients etc. both up and down plant, with end walls and perforations Translocation - process that moves sugars through phloem to rest of plant - for energy Transpiration - loss of water from plant through evaporation and diffusion on leaves.
+One-way process upwards Phloem - tube of cellulose, transports water, food nutrients etc. both up and down plant, with end walls and perforations Translocation - moves sugars through phloem to plant - for energy Transpiration - loss of water from plant through evaporation and diffusion on leaves.
 Makes more water get drawn up through xylem called transpiration stream --> Water then diffuses out of stomata --> evaporates into air.
 Transpiration rate - affected by: light intensity, temperature, air flow, humidity Potometer - method to test for transpiration rate